kodecocodes/swift-algorithm-club/Binary Search/README.markdown

 It may have seemed like a lot of work, but in reality it only took four steps to find the search key in the array, which sounds about right because `log_2(19) = 4.23`.
 With a linear search, it would have taken 14 steps.

 What would happen if we were to search for `42` instead of `43`?
 In that case, we can't split up the array any further.
-The `range.upperBound` becomes smaller than `range.lowerBound`.
-That tells the algorithm the search key is not in the array and it returns `nil`.
+The last slice would be empty, which tells the algorithm that the search key is not in the array and it returns `nil`.

 > **Note:** Many implementations of binary search calculate `midIndex = (lowerBound + upperBound) / 2`.
 This contains a subtle bug that only appears with very large arrays, because `lowerBound + upperBound` may overflow the maximum number an integer can hold.
 This situation is unlikely to happen on a 64-bit CPU, but it definitely can on 32-bit machines.